Jimmy Roberts

 Jimmy Roberts (born 1957) is a sportscaster for NBC Sports.
-Roberts joined NBC in May 2000 after serving as a sports reporter for almost 12 years at ESPN and ABC Sports where he won 11 Sports Emmy Awards.
+Roberts joined NBC in May 2000 after working as a sports reporter for nearly 12 years at ESPN and ABC Sports, winning several Emmy awards throughout his career.

 Early life and career

-Roberts grew up in White Plains, New York and graduated from White Plains High School in 1975.
-In high school, he played varsity lacrosse, was the school's morning announcer (originating the morning joke of the day) and occasionally wrote columns for his high-school newspaper, The Orange.
+Roberts grew up in White Plains, New York.
+His father, Ralph, traded securities with the investment firm Moore & Schley in New York.
+His mother, Betty, taught first grade at the Ridgeway School in White Plains.

-His journalism career began in 1975 when he started as a newspaper reporter.
-Roberts also worked under Howard Cosell as a writer and producer at ABC.
-His writing is regarded as some of the best in all of broadcast journalism.
+While attending White Plains High School, Roberts captained the varsity lacrosse team.
+He was also the school's morning announcer and occasionally wrote columns for his high-school newspaper, The Orange.

-He is a graduate of the University of Maryland, College Park.
+Roberts went on to study at the University of Maryland, College Park.
 During his time at Maryland, Roberts worked at the popular campus hangout R.J.
-Bentley's Filling Station with one of his sports Emmys is on display there.
+Bentley's, where one of his Emmy Awards is now displayed.
+While still at college, he began work at ABC Sports as a production runner, supporting the outside broadcast team as they covered the lacrosse national championship for “Wide World of Sports.”